UsmanQT/Ollama-Mistral/README.md

-# How to run models likst Mistral-7B and Llama using Ollama on M1/M2 Mac?

 ## Description
 This project will show you how to setup with Ollama on Apple MacBooks and also how to run python scripts to call the Mistral or Llama2 using API.